physrisk/website-source/articles/2024/financial-times-US-presidential-campaign-game.md

 interactive game, which allows you to become party leader and try to win electoral college in 10 swing states.
 You will compete against other readers of the [Financial Times](https://ft.com/).
-At my best attempt I have beaten 59% of the other readers.
+At my best attempt I have beaten 75% of the other readers.
 How many will you beat?

+![Screenshot of the
+game.]({static}/uploads/2024/financial-times-US-presidential-campaign-game.png "Screenshot of the game.")

 [Play the US election game &raquo;](https://ig.ft.com/us-election-game/)